nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/scan.rst

 To avoid that, enable the :kconfig:option:`CONFIG_BT_SCAN_CONN_ATTEMPTS_FILTER` Kconfig option that limits the number of the connection attempts.

 This filter automatically tracks the connected devices and counts all disconnection events for them.
-If the number of disconnections is greater than or equal to the number of the allowed attempts, the scanning module ignores this device.
+If the number of disconnections is greater than or equal to the number of the allowed attempts, the library ignores this device.

-Filtered devices must be removed manually from the filter array through the :c:func:`bt_scan_conn_attempts_filter_clear` function.
+You must remove the filtered devices manually from the filter array through the :c:func:`bt_scan_conn_attempts_filter_clear` function.
 Use this function before each scan starts, unless your application has different requirements.
-If the filter array is full, the scanning module overwrites the oldest device with the new one.
+If the filter array is full, the library overwrites the oldest device with the new one.

 In the default configuration, the filter allows to add two devices and limits the connection attempts to two.
 To increase the number of devices, set the :kconfig:option:`CONFIG_BT_SCAN_CONN_ATTEMPTS_FILTER_LEN` Kconfig option.